Refaltor77/partyAPI/README.md

 # partyAPI
-The API for create mini-game
+The API for create mini-game salut